udit-001/Collaboration-For-Beginners/README.md

 Learning to collaborate can be difficult for the first time contributors, and it may seem tedious to find open source projects to contribute to without adequate knowledge of programming.
-But fear not, this project is made especially to ease the process of contributing to an open source project for a newcomer.
+But don't be afraid, this project is made especially to ease the process of contributing to an open source project for a beginner.
 You can learn to contribute to open source projects by contributing to this project, and you wouldn't require any programming knowledge at all, to contribute to this.

 >Check out other awesome contributors of this project [here.](https://udit-001.github.io/Collaboration-For-Beginners/Contributors)

 Here are the steps to make contributions by making your first successful pull requests:

-1. Star this repository
+1. Star the repository
-2. Fork this repository.
+2. Fork the repository.

 ![Fork & Star the Repository](https://raw.githubusercontent.com/udit-001/Collaboration-For-Beginners/master/img/fork.jpg)

-3. Clone the fork you just created on your computer.
+3. Cloning the fork you just created on your computer.

 ![Clone this repository](https://raw.githubusercontent.com/udit-001/Collaboration-For-Beginners/master/img/clone.jpg)